ISSArt-LLC/ISSArt-LLC.github.io/posts/2020-05-21-meeting-electron-js.md

 ## Challenges I faced when using Electron.js

 So now you know pros and cons of this tool.
-It’s time to tell you about things that every developer will face using this platform.
+It's time to tell you about things that every developer will face using this platform.

 ### **Integration:** Common for all of us: Menu, Notification, Tray